alexprengere/pep_unpacking_in_comprehensions/pep.rst

 Both approaches achieve the result, but neither is as clear or concise as a list comprehension typically aspires to be.
-The comprehension-with-nested-loop syntax, in particular, is often considered tricky for newcomers and can be mistaken for a different semantic.
+The comprehension-with-nested-loop syntax, in particular, is often considered tricky for newcomers (one needs to remember the order of the nested loop).
 Many Python users might even **expect** the unpacking operator to work inside a comprehension, given that it works in other iterable-building contexts.
 For instance, since Python 3.5 we can write: